To the Board of Directors of

 |Wealth Tax ||Wealth Tax ||15.43 ||1999-2000 ||Commissioner of Wealth Tax (Appeals) Mumbai |

-We have audited the internal financial controls over financial reporting of Acrow IndiaLimited ("the Company") as of 31 March 2017 in conjunction with our audit of thestandalone financial statements of the Company for the year ended on that date.
+We have audited the internal financial controls with reference to financial statementsof ACROW INDIA LIMITED ("the Company") as of 31 March 2021 in conjunction withour audit of the financial statements of the Company for the year ended on that date.

 Management's Responsibility for Internal Financial Controls

 The Board of Directors of the Company and management are responsible for establishingand maintaining internal financial controls based on the internal control over financialreporting criteria established by the Company considering the essential components ofinternal control stated in the Guidance Note on Audit of Internal Financial Controls overFinancial Reporting issued by the Institute of Chartered Accountants of India(ICAI').
 These responsibilities include the design implementation and maintenanceof adequate internal financial controls that were operating effectively for ensuring theorderly and efficient conduct of its business including adherence to company's policiesthe safeguarding of its assets the prevention and detection of frauds and errors theaccuracy and completeness of the accounting records and the timely preparation ofreliable financial information as required under the Companies Act 2013.